Study: Pressure to publish in top journals stifles creativity in economic research

 That’s the theory explored in a new study co-authored by Nobel-winning economist James J. Heckman and Sidharth Moktan, a predoctoral fellow at the Center for the Economics of Human Development.
 The University of Chicago scholars found that tenure and prize committees often base decisions on how often candidates publish in “top five” journals in the field.
 That practice not only concentrates career advancement into the hands of a select set of editors—many of whom are long-serving—but does so at the expense of innovative economic research.

-“Relying on publication counts in ‘top-ranked’ journals encourages crass careerism among young economists,” Heckman said.
+“Relying on publication counts in ‘top-ranked’ journals encourages crass careerism among young economists,” said Heckman, the Henry Schultz Distinguished Service Professor in Economics and the College.
 “It diverts their attention away from basic research toward blatant strategizing about lines of research and favored topics of journal editors with long tenures.

 “Relying on rankings rather than reading to promote and reward young economists subverts the essential process of assessing and rewarding pathbreaking original research.”